-Knowing you have gap insurance provides big relief in the event your new leased car is wrecked.
-If your insurance company totals out the car, it will only pay for the actual value of the car.
-If your balance is higher, you could owe the difference.
-Gap insurance protects you against having to pay the difference between what the car is worth and what your standard insurance will cover.
+Knowing you have gap insurance provides big relief in the event your newly leased car is wrecked shortly after getting it.
+If your insurance company totals out the car, it will only pay for the actual value of the car, which often times does not cover paying off your car loan.
+If the balance owed on your vehicle is higher than what your insurance company will pay, you could be responsible for paying the difference out of your own pocket.
+However, gap insurance protects you against having to pay the difference between what the car is worth and what your standard insurance will cover.

+It's best to have gap insurance coverage before you finalize your lease and drive off the lot.
 Go over the entire lease with your car dealer when you lease a vehicle, and ask about gap insurance.
-Have him show you the information on gap insurance and if it is included in your lease.
-Ask about the cost.
-You can sign up for it at the time you lease your vehicle.
+Have him show you the information on gap insurance and ask whether or not it is included in your lease.
+Be sure to also ask about the cost, and if you can expect to pay a deductible in the event of an accident.
+Find out any other details regarding the policy before deciding to take it.
+If you decide to, you can sign up for it at the time you lease your vehicle.